 - Desired flow temperature for the heating circuit will be minimum limited, when "Priority for return temperature" (ID 1x085) is set to OFF. - Desired flow temperature for the heating circuit will not be minimum limited, when "Priority for return temperature" (ID 1x085) is set to ON.

 5.4 Flow / power limit

 Heating circuit

-A flow or energy meter can be connected to the ECL controller in order to limit the flow or consumed power.
-The signal from the flow or energy meter is a pulse signal.
+A flow or energy meter can be connected (M-bus signal) to the ECL controller in order to limit the flow or consumed power.